kelly-griffin/sthportal/docs/SITE-MAP.md

 - `assets/js/leagues.js` - scripts for leagues list and pages
 - `assets/js/nav.js` - scripts for the topbar and leaguebar
 - `assets/js/players.js` - scripts for players page and pages
+- `assets/js/playoffs.js` - scripts for playoffs hub and pages
 - `assets/js/schedule.js` - scripts for the schedule page
 - `assets/js/scores.js` - scripts for the scores page(s) and scores home insert
 - `assets/js/standings-page.js` - scripts for the standings page